 About Orlando Health

-Orlando Health is a not-for-profit healthcare organization with $5.6 billion of assets under management.
+Orlando Health is a private, not-for-profit healthcare organization with $5.6 billion of assets under management.
 The system spans nine Florida counties with nearly 450 locations that include 15 wholly-owned or affiliated hospitals and emergency departments; rehabilitation services, cancer centers, heart institutes, imaging and laboratory services, wound care centers, more than 475 physician offices for adults and pediatrics, and 16 urgent care centers.
 Last year, Orlando Health served approximately 167,000 inpatients, more than 3 million outpatients, and more than 20,000 international patients.

 Orlando Health is home to the area’s only Level One Trauma Centers for adults and pediatrics and is a statutory teaching hospital system with nearly 3,300 beds.
 The hospitals are: Orlando Health Orlando Regional Medical Center; Orlando Health Dr. P. Phillips Hospital; Orlando Health South Lake Hospital; Orlando Health South Seminole Hospital; Orlando Health – Health Central Hospital; Orlando Health Arnold Palmer Hospital for Children; Orlando Health Winnie Palmer Hospital for Women & Babies, Orlando Health St. Cloud Hospital and Orlando Health Bayfront Hospital.
 Areas of clinical excellence are orthopedics, heart and vascular, cancer care, neurosciences, surgery, pediatric specialties, neonatology and women’s health.